-Evaluation of teachers eligible for TIA designation is considered annually.
+Evaluation of teachers eligible for a TIA designation is considered annually, even if they elect not to pursue a designation.

-Teachers in an eligible TIA band will receive T-TESS evaluation and have student growth measures calculated annually.
+Teachers in an eligible-TIA band will receive T-TESS evaluations and have student growth measures calculated annually.

-- Teachers with an existing TIA designation will not be annually resubmitted for designation within their five-year valid TIA designation period if they continue to meet the same designation level. - Teachers with an existing TIA designation may be resubmitted for a higher designation within their five-year valid TIA designation period if a subsequent year's performance earns a higher TIA designation. - Teachers with an existing TIA designation will not be resubmitted to a lower designation within their five-year valid TIA designation period.
+- Teachers with an existing TIA designation will not be annually resubmitted for designation within their five-year valid TIA designation period if they continue to meet the same designation level. - Teachers with an existing TIA designation may be resubmitted for a higher designation within their five-year valid TIA designation period if a subsequent year performance earns a higher TIA designation. - Teachers with an existing TIA designation will not be resubmitted to lower a TIA designation within their five-year valid TIA designation period.